 A 2nd offer rejected

-Australia’s largest energy company, AGL, rejected the billionaire’s new takeover bid in early March.
+Australia’s largest energy company, AGL, rejected the billionaire’s new takeover bid during early March.
 AGL said its board of directors rejected a joint offer of A$8.25 (US$6) per share from Mike Cannon-Brookes.
-The company said in a statement to the Australian Securities Exchange that the takeover proposal still remained “well below the fair value of the company.”
+The company mentioned in a statement to the Australian Securities Exchange that the takeover proposal still remained “well below the fair value of the company.”
 This is the second rejection by the billionaire, after an initial offer of $7.50 per share earlier.
 “Our proposal was the world’s largest decarbonization project,” Mike Cannon-Brookes said on Twitter.

 #Australia, #decarbonation, #CO2, #coal, #climatechange,